Brendan-DH/Qlearning/README.md

     )
     ```

-Using the above snippets, gymnasium should now be able to make the "Tokamak-v4" environment from within tokamak_DQN.py or wherever else you need it.
+Having added the above snippets, gymnasium should now be able to make the "Tokamak-v4" environment from within `tokamak_DQN.py` or wherever else you need it.